Mixing properties and entropy bounds of a family of Pisot random substitutions: Introduction

 \section{Introduction}

 Topological properties of symbolic dynamical systems usually boil down to combinatorial features.
 Notions such as entropy, mixing, minimality, and ergodicity have combinatorial counterparts in terms of properties of (legal) words.
-In particular, for shift spaces generated by primitive substitutions on finite alphabets, some of these have been completely characterised: they have at most linear complexity, hence zero topological entropy \cite{Queffelec}, are never strongly mixing \cite{DK}, generate linearly repetitive hulls, and hence are minimal \cite{DL,Baake} and admit a unique ergodic measure given by the word frequency measure \cite{Baake, Queffelec}.
+In particular, for shift spaces generated by primitive substitutions on finite alphabets, some of these have been completely characterised: they have at most linear complexity, hence zero topological entropy \cite{Queffelec}, are never strongly mixing \cite{DK}, generate linearly reccurent hulls, and hence are minimal \cite{DL,Baake} and admit a unique ergodic measure given by the word frequency measure \cite{Baake, Queffelec}.
 In this case, they also satisfy a dichotomy that either all the elements of $X$ are non-periodic, or all of them are periodic with respect to the shift action \cite{Baake}.

-There are of course several properties which have not been fully classified yet, like topological mixing \cite{DK}, which is intimately connected to the notion of balancedness (see \cite{Adam,BB}).
+There are of course several properties which have not been fully classified yet, like topological mixing \cite{DK}, which is intimately connected to the notion of $C$-balancedness (see \cite{Adam,BB}).
 This property proved to be difficult to confirm or rule out even in the deterministic case.
-Nevertheless, several cases due to Kenyon, Sadun and Solomyak have been resolved, e.g., when the corresponding Perron--Frobenius eigenvalue is a Pisot number, and also general non-Pisot cases on binary alphabets \cite{KSS}.
+When the second eigenvalue of the substitution matrix $\lambda_2$ satisfies $|\lambda_2|<1$, it is well known that the subshift is not topologically weakly mixing and hence is not topologically mixing, since both notions are equivalent for primitive substitutions \cite{Host}.
+The case when $|\lambda_2|>1$ for binary alphabets was dealt with by Kenyon, Sadun and Solomyak, which were shown to be topologically mixing \cite{KSS}.